yuegao04/docs/docs/operation/variable.md

 ## View Variable List

 ### Global Variables
-1. Click on the `Operation Center` menu in the left navigation bar.
+1. Click on the `Operation Hub` menu in the left navigation bar.
 2. Click on the `Global Variables` tab to manage global variables.

 ![var-global-list](/img/v0.3.0/opration/variable/op-var-global-list-en.png)